nickkray/cs48_W16/README.txt

 6) Highlight the unzipped folder labelled schedule_runner_system
 7) Press select
 8) "UCSB Schedule Runner" should appear under extensions and already checked as enabled
-9) To see the extension in action, go to UCSB Gold -> My Class Schedule and click on a building location for one of your classes.
+9) To see the extension in action, go to UCSB Gold -> My Class Schedule and click on a building location for one of your classes or the "Map View" button to pull up the entire map extension.